Tower Hamlets London Borough Council: History

 In 2008 the council named two tower blocks in Sidney Street as 'Peter House' and 'Painter House' after Peter the Painter, a Latvian anarchist gangster reputedly involved in the Siege of Sidney Street in 1911, whose true identity is not known.
 Having escaped capture, he had become an anti-hero in the East End.
 A local councillor and the Metropolitan Police Federation protested against the naming, saying that he should not be honoured.

 In 2010, following a referendum, the directly elected role of Mayor of Tower Hamlets was created to serve as the council's political leader.
 Lutfur Rahman was elected as the first such mayor.
 He was re-elected in 2014, but the result of that election was declared void the following year in the case of Erlam v Rahman at the Election Court, which reported Rahman and one of the councillors to be guilty of electoral fraud under the Representation of the People Act 1983.
 He was thus removed from his office with immediate effect and was also barred from standing for elected office until 2021.
 The police subsequently carried out an investigation into whether criminal charges should be brought against anyone involved regarding the electoral fraud, but concluded that there was insufficient evidence to do so.

 Labour's John Biggs won the subsequent mayoral by-election following Rahman's removal in 2015, and retained the post at the 2018 election.
 Rahman's ban on standing for office expired in 2021, allowing him to contest the mayoralty again in 2022.
 He stood under the banner of a new local party called Aspire.
 Rahman defeated Biggs for the mayoralty, and Aspire also won a majority of the seats on the council.

 In February 2023, the chief executive of the Chartered Institute of Public Finance and Accountancy (CIPFA) said he had concerns about the management of the council under Aspire and believed that government intervention may be necessary.

 Powers and functions

 The local authority derives its powers and functions from the London Government Act 1963 and subsequent legislation, and has the powers and functions of a London borough council.
-It sets council tax and as a billing authority also collects precepts for Greater London Authority functions and business rates.
+It sets council tax and as a billing authority it also collects precepts for Greater London Authority functions and business rates.
 It sets planning policies which complement Greater London Authority and national policies, and decides on almost all planning applications accordingly.
-It is a local education authority and is also responsible for council housing, social services, libraries, waste collection and disposal, traffic, and most roads and environmental health.
+It is also the local education authority.